contactsoftx125/Daily-Dose-of-Quotes/README.md

 <b>Third-Party Advertisements</b>

-You have downloaded our app, this application uses Applovin, a third party vendor, to serve advertisements in our application, using the Applovin system .
-By using the Application,

-you consent to the delivery of these advertisements and any data collected by Google, as per the Privacy Policy of AdMob.
+You have downloaded Daily Dose of Quotes, this Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
+By using the Application, you consent to the delivery of these advertisements and any data collected by Google, as per the Privacy Policy of AdMob.
 * <a href="https://support.google.com/admob/answer/6128543?hl=en">Admob Policies</a> (click to see)